AtazuM/SDA-FinalProject/Readme.md

 * Site overall navigation functionallity
 * User input and product options
 * Features:
-  * Booking of hotels
+  * Booking of Hotels
-  * Booking of flights
+  * Booking of Flights
-  * Booking of tours
+  * Booking of Tours

 ## Browsers, platforms & devices
 As test project is managed and performed by 2 members, with a very limited timeframe, testing will be performed only on their main devices running following OS's: